 Stop, Drop and Watch the Water!

-Ask that same little one to tell you a swimming pool safety rule and you will get either “don’t run” or more typically “don’t pee in the pool”!
+Ask that same little one to tell you a swimming pool safety rule about the water and you will get either “don’t run” or more typically “don’t pee in the pool”!

 Go ahead and ask!